 ESPN dedicated significant air-time to a bracket pitting the USC dynasty against college football’s all-time best.
 Consider it a precursor to the abominable “Who’s Now,” which followed 18 months later.

 “The build-up for Texas and USC was incredible,” reporter Chris Dufresne wrote in an email.
-Dufresne covers college football at TMGCollegeSports.com, include Monday’s 103rd Rose Bowl.
+Dufresne covers college football at TMGCollegeSports.com, including Monday’s 103rd Rose Bowl.
 He chaired the Football Writers Association of America, and worked numerous Granddaddies as college football maven of The Los Angeles Times.

 When someone of Dufresne’s stature reminisces about the impact of a game, understand it comes from a place of unparalleled experience.